Complete the following steps if your data are in a column of the worksheet:

 If you want to calculate a p-value to determine whether the mean differs from a hypothesized mean, you must perform a hypothesis test.

-The Hypothesized proportion defines your null hypothesis (H0: ρ = ρ0).
+The Hypothesized mean defines your null hypothesis (H0: μ = μ0).
 Think of this value as a target value or a reference value.
-For example, an analyst enters 0.043 to determine whether the proportion of customers that respond to a direct-mail offer is different from 4.3% (H0: p = 0.043).
+For example, an engineer enters 3 to determine whether the mean width of electrical wire is different from 3 mm (H0: μ = 3).